-"Ye Olde Doughnut Shoppe," pleted Tuesday, and in its place known more officially as Post Ex- open for business was a new vest and on 90 per cent of enlisted men. change No. 5, shortly will become pocket PX, with such goods for The Bridge Builders organization a matter for past history when sale as candy, cigarettes, drugs,
+"Ye Olde Doughnut Shoppe," pleted Tuesday, and in its place known more officially as Post Ex-open for business was a new vest coverage of officers and 83 per cent near Theatre No. 2 is completed, and on 90 per cent of enlisted men. change No. 5, shortly will become pocket PX, with such goods for The Bridge Builders organization a matter for past history when sale as candy, cigarettes, drugs,

 Yesterday, renovation began on and the building is transformed the lower floor of the building.
-It next week that a modern lunch Renovation of the doughtnut counter, serving sandwiches and in March, 1942, and was recalled tralized under a post insurance shop proper, located on the sec- other small side orders, will be to Fort Hancock in November,
+It Insurance statistics prior to last into a modern, junior size but well is expected by the early part of next week that a modern lunch Renovation of the doughtnut counter, serving sandwiches and in March, 1942, and was recalled tralized under a post insurance shop proper, located on the sec- other small side orders, will be to Fort Hancock in November, by Cpl.
+John P. Lightcap